-Students interested in public accounting are encouraged to earn a B.S. in Business Administration, concentrating in Accounting and a Master’s of Accountancy (MAcc) before sitting for the Certified Public Accounting Exam.
+Students interested in public accounting are encouraged to earn a bachelor's degree in Accounting and a Master’s of Accountancy (MAcc) before sitting for the Certified Public Accounting Exam.
 Pass rates on the CPA Exam are twice as high for those with a graduate degree.

-MGT 2110 - Statistical Methods for Business I with a C or better
+- MGT 2130 - Statistics for Business with a C or better

-MGT 2120 - Statistical Methods for Business II (requires a C or better for MAcc)
+- MGT 2140 - Data Modeling for Business with a C or better

 Additional Recommended Course Work to Enter MAcc:

 BUS 3350 - Legal Environment of Business (Requires a C or better for the MAcc)

 - ACC 3060 - Budgeting

 - ACC 4110 - Taxation of Corporations and Partnerships